samboy/Sudoku7/README.md

 ./generatePuzzles.sh
 ```

-This will run the Java generator in a mostly batch mode; we still need
+This will run the Java generator in batch mode.
+It will take about a
-to click on "no" when saving each file (fixing this bug is my next project).
+minute to generate 18 puzzles.

 # Generating other puzzle patterns